 - Macrophages become sluggish.
 These are white blood cells that ingest and destroy pathogens and damaged cells, as well as repair damaged tissues.
 They're an essential part of the body's first line of defence against disease and a cornerstone of many immune functions.
 As time goes on, macrophages become slower and less effective3.

 - White blood cells decline.
 All cell division begins to slow down as we age, and it takes longer to replenish white blood cells.
 With a lower number of troops, our immune defences are weakened.
 One study even suggests that the number of white blood cells you have at age 75 is a predictor of how much longer you may live4!

 - Fewer antibodies are made.
 The body uses antibodies to identify and then attack infective pathogens.
 As we age, the immune system fails to create enough antibodies, creating a higher risk of contagious infections like pneumonia and influenza in older people5.

 How can we improve our immune system as we age?

-Regularly eating a diet rich in fresh fruits, vegetables, whole grains and healthy fats provides the nutrients that the immune system needs to thrive and has been shown to boost immune health at all ages.
+Regularly eating a diet rich in fresh fruits, vegetables, whole grains and healthy fats provides the nutrients that the immune system needs to thrive and has been shown to strengthen immune health at all ages.

 Vitamin C is an essential nutrient that the immune system uses for a vast range of processes from protecting the skin against pathogens, to fuelling white blood cells to kill microbes.
 Although vitamin C is abundant in fresh fruits and vegetables, a surprising number of people have low vitamin C. Studies suggest that taking vitamin C supplements can increase the rate of healing, boost the number and function of white blood cells, improve the actions of T cells, and increase the production of antibodies7.

 Vaccines are designed to teach the immune system about a virus so that it can produce enough antibodies to fight off the actual pathogen.
 While vaccinations are vital in protecting older people against infections, they may not be as effective as they are on younger people.
 Vaccines are still an essential element of healthy ageing, and they are more effective if you also use other strategies to support your immune system – like taking probiotics.